 Yes, yes it is.
-It is flown by white insecurity groups to intentionally make black Americans feel unwelcome.
+It is flown by extremist insecurity groups to intentionally make Blacks feel unwelcome in America.

 Executive summary: a Betsy Ross flag probably didn’t come from Betsy Ross, it probably came from the KKK, but in either case it is from a time when America didn’t consider Black people human and thus basically is used to promote a racist white police state (same message as Nazi swastika, promoting domestic terrorism against Americans).